drewf24/world-airbnb/writeup/writeup.md

 Brooklyn and slightly more than 20,000 listings in Manhattan.
 Queens follows after with roughly 5,000 listings, followed by the Bronx and Staten Island with fewer than 1,100 listings each.

-Calculating summary statistics that will count the number of listings in each neighborhood group:

     ## # A tibble: 5 x 2
     ##   neighbourhood_group     n